 I have shown work both in the UK and internationally at events such as Watermans in London, UK, FutureEverything in Manchester, UK, and Yoto Space, International Festival of audiovisual Arts in St Petersburg, Russia.

-His other previous international projects include; co-director of the Tin Shed Gallery in London, assistant curator at the Kasa Galeri in Istanbul, he is currently working on the The Museum of contemporary cuts and and is co-editor at Leonardo Electronic Almanac.
+Other previous international projects include; co-founder of TINT, co-director of the Tin Shed Gallery in London, assistant curator at the Kasa Galeri in Istanbul, and I have previously worked on the TMuseum of contemporary cuts and co-editor of several publications at Leonardo Electronic Almanac.